 a letter from the owner - for example if you’re staying with your parents

-You’ll usually need to upload a report or document to prove that where you’ll live is safe, suitable and large enough.
-You will not need this if you live in council housing or your landlord is a housing association.
+They'll usually need to upload a report or document to prove that where they'll live is safe, suitable and large enough.
+They will not need this if you live in council housing or your landlord is a housing association.

 You can get a report from a surveyor or an environmental health officer.
 Start by asking your local council if they can do a report.
 Find your local council on GOV.UK.

-You won’t usually need a report if you’ve already got a visa and you’re applying to extend it or get indefinite leave.
+Your family member won’t usually need a report if they've already got a visa and they're applying to extend it or get indefinite leave.